On the limits of the Navier-Stokes equations

 2. To proceed from the infinite system of moment equations (6)--(10) to a finite set of fluid equations, condition (20) has to be satisfied.
 In the context of the present paper, it is the collisional limit of (20),

 which has to be applied.
-This condition secures that different moments can be connected via local transport coefficients (e.g., ${\bf q} = - \kappa\, \nabla T$). `Local' means that the transport coefficient in question is a matter constant, independent of the characteristics of the process.
+This condition secures that different moments can be connected via local transport coefficients (e.g., ${\bf q} = - \kappa\, \nabla T$). `Local' implies that the transport coefficients in question are matter constants, i.e., independent of the characteristics of the process.
 A generalization from local to nonlocal is given in Ref.~4.

 A second, but equivalent function of condition (22) is to justify the dominance of the collision term over other terms.
-This is seen most clearly in the derivation of ${\bf q} = - \kappa\, \nabla T$ where all terms except the collision term have been neglected in T1 and T3 (see (51)).
+This is seen most clearly in the derivation of the result ${\bf q} = - \kappa\, \nabla T$ where all terms except the collision term have been neglected in T1 and T3 (see (51)).

 3. A condition of equal importance concerns the different weights of even and odd moments.
 A moment is called even if all indices ($i,j,k$) are even (zero taken as an even number), and odd otherwise.
 The corresponding condition, given above by eq.~(53), reads